matrix-org/matrix-spec-proposals/proposals/4028-push-all-encrypted-events-except-for-muted-rooms.md

 # MSC4028: Push all encrypted events except for muted rooms

-About notifications handling, it is currently not possible for mobile clients which get push notifications to properly implement a mentions-and-keywords-only room.
+About notifications handling, it is currently not possible for mobile clients which get push notifications to properly implement a mentions-and-keywords-only room when encryption is enabled.

 Like it was already described in [MSC3996: Encrypted mentions-only rooms](https://github.com/matrix-org/matrix-spec-proposals/pull/3996):